After 9 months in Maui, we made the long journey back for pre-vacation adventures in Texas with friends and family.

 - Go Play Outside – Rent a kayak on Town Lake.
 Go swimming at the greenbelt (when there’s water, with a cooler, chips and a joint, if you know what you’re doing).
 Make the drive down to New Braunfels and go tubing with giant packs of sororities.

 - Drink Alcohol – BUT DO NOT DRIVE (can I get amen for Uber and Lyft, please?).
 There’s tons of cool bars and places to drink in Austin.
-Most of my favorites involve some mixture of a dance floor, juke box and a patio and include Donn’s Depot, Lustre Pearl, The Liberty and Freddie’s.
+Most of my favorites involve some mixture of a dance floor, juke box and a patio and include Donn’s Depot, Lustre Pearl and The Liberty.

 - Listen to Some Tunes – Whether you’re into country (if you insist), jazz, bluegrass, soul or hip hop, there’s a show for you.
 My absolute favorite place to watch live music is The Gallery on South Congress.
 It’s sexy as hell.
 Other nods go to Elephant Room, Saxon Pub, The Whip In and Flamingo Cantina.
 If you plan on being here in March, skip the expensive SXSW passes and do everything the best way possible… fo’ free.

 - Go See My Friends – They bartend at the newly opened, delicious ass Odd Duck restaurant on South Lamar, serve up caffeinated joy at the lovely Spider House Cafe, teach dance classes at Dance Austin and sell super cool shit.

 - Skip the bats on Congress Avenue Bridge.
 For some reason, watching millions of beady-eyed, disease-ridden, flying spawns of Satan flying in one giant line seems to draw a giant crowd.
 Pass.